Makkkiiii/Automotive-Identity-and-Access-Control-System/README.md

 ---

-## Demo Records
+## Demo / Fallback Records

-The GUI uses stable demonstration records suitable for academic presentation and repeatable testing.
+AIACS keeps stable demonstration records for tests, documentation, and controlled local fallback.
+The GUI does **not** auto-select these records on startup; operators select or create customer, vehicle, and key fob records before provisioning.

 ### Customer